2020 SUMMIT information coming soon!

 Click on the Register button and follow the instructions.

-No refunds will be issued if registration is cancelled within one week of the event.
+No refunds will be issued if registration is cancelled after October 1, 2019.

 OPLS Registration Pricing

 *Student card to be shown day of event

 For assistance with registration please contact Erica Otaguro at OPLShamilton@gmail.com

 OPLS 2019 is pleased to welcome Mark Chamberlain as this year’s keynote speaker.

 Mark Chamberlain is currently President and CEO of PV Labs, a startup imaging company.
 Previous to PVLabs, Mark was founder and CEO of Wescam for 18 years, a company that continues to be the leader in visual information systems markets around the world.
 Mark’s achievements while at Wescam are highlighted by the many company awards including an Academy Award for Technical Achievement, 16 Emmy Awards, a Canadian Business Tech Award, a Canadian Export Award, and the company was repeatedly named one of Canada’s Top 100 Employers.
 Mark currently serves with his wife Debbie, as directors of Bike for Mike, a social enterprise that provides bikes, helmets and locks to 1000’s of students and their families in downtown Hamilton schools, which he will be discussing at #OPLS2019.

 Previously, Mark served six years as a member of the Board of the Ontario Centres of Excellence; served seven years on the Board and two years as Chair of the Hamilton Community Foundation; served six years as Chair of the Hamilton Roundtable for Poverty Reduction and was appointed to the National Council of Welfare, an advisory body to the Minister of Human Resources and Social Development on matters of concern for low-income Canadians.
 He was also a founder and Chair of the Innovation Factory and a former member of McMaster University Board of Governors.